 Even the best mini PCs are generally going to offer specs that are much lighter than the traditional PC or laptop.
 The advantage here is portability and price, and while that makes it very useful for a small segment of the population, it’s still a pretty niche audience.
 We’ll help you set your limitations by outlining the common specs below and help you understand if a mini PC is going to be the best choice for your home or office.

-It’s also to keep in mind that the best mini PC models can be quite different from one another in terms of specs.
+It’s also worthwhile to keep in mind that the best mini PC models can be quite different from one another in terms of specs.
 Everything from the processors to the storage capacity can vary wildly even within the same price range, so you need to pay more attention than you might when shopping for desktop PCs to focus your attention on the mini PC specs that matter most to you.

-But the lightweight and low cost design standard of mini PCs means that many opt for more lightweight CPUs.
+But the lightweight and low-cost design standard of mini PCs means that many opt for more lightweight CPUs.
 The Intel Celeron and the Intel Atom series provide some super cheap performance that’s great for everyday work and perfectly suited to checking emails, writing in a word processor, and browsing the web.

 You don’t need to worry too much about memory and storage on a desktop mini PC because upgrading them is pretty easy, but even the best mini PCs tend to be more lightweight on these specs than the alternative.
-The compact design of these mini PCs mean there’s less room for fitting in hardware, and usually the memory and hard drive are the first things to go when trying to cut corners.
+The compact design of these mini PCs means there’s less room for fitting in hardware, and usually, the memory and hard drive are the first things to go when trying to cut corners.

 Mini PCs are usually small enough to attach to the back of your monitor without having to sit on the desktop at your home or office, and that’s as much a limitation as the lower prices are in terms of packing in more hardware.
-Most will make use of a 2.5-inch drive, which is more commonly used in laptop than desktop machines.
+Most will make use of a 2.5-inch drive, which is more commonly used in laptops than desktop machines.

-The same operating systems that are prolific in desktop computers are common in mini PCs too.
+The same operating systems that are prolific in desktop computers are common in mini PCs, too.
 The same general rules apply.
 Windows 10 Pro is the most common desktop to run on, and MacOS is still only accessible on machines that are built by Apple.
 As always, Windows 10 or MacOS can be pretty easily replaced by Linux if you want an operating system that’s more open source.

-As you might expect given the intentions of a mini PC, the Chrome operating system is pretty commonly for the mini PC market.
+As you might expect given the intentions of a mini PC, the Chrome operating system is pretty common for the mini PC market.
 This lightweight operating system really plays to the strengths of these machines.
-Since the Chrome operating system is a cloud based system, the lack of storage isn’t a big deal, and just a few gigabytes of RAM isn’t too restraining.
+Since the Chrome operating system is a cloud-based system, the lack of storage isn’t a big deal, and just a few gigabytes of RAM isn’t too restraining.
 These devices are often a great alternative for those who like the format and compatibility of Chromebooks but also want to be able to make use of larger and more traditional monitors.

-Our hope is that even if you’ve never heard of a mini PC before coming to this guide, you’ll leave with all the confidence you need to shop for one with confidence.
+Our hope is that even if you’d never heard of a mini PC before coming to this guide, you’ll leave with all the knowledge you need to shop for one with confidence.
 And if you decide you want something a little more serious, we encourage you to check out our guides to the best budget computers.If you liked our article on mini pcs, please share and comment below what your favorite product is.